AdRoll/baker/content/en/docs/How Tos/metrics.md

 In summary, the go-to way is to implements custom statistics with a `MetricsBag`, but there are some situations in which it is preferable the `MetricsClient`, namely:
-- the components need to publish the metrics using specific tags,
+- your component needs to publish the metrics using a set of tag that changes at runtime
-- the components cannot centralize the metric collections, e.g. the component has multiple goroutines.
+- you can't centralize metrics collection in the `Stats` method since the metrics to expose are produced by different worker goroutines running inside your component multiple goroutines.

 #### MetricsBag Example